w3c/w3c-website-redesign-documentation/_docs/2020-08-27-proposed-site-map-v2.md

 ### About

-Content related to W3C, it's mission, history and people, contact information, and policies and legal information.
+Content related to W3C, its mission, history and people, contact information, and policies and legal information.

 * About
   * Our mission